WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

 As you might imagine, things can get overwhelming fairly fast.
 You might easily find yourself installing dozens of plugins to try and accomplish each specific goal, only to realize that they were all made by different companies and don’t actually work together.

-The most efficient way to utilize plugins is to ask yourself the following questions:
+The best way to decide which plugins you need is to ask yourself the following questions:

 - What functionality do I absolutely need starting out?
 You’ll use this as your pass/fail criteria.
 Keep it simple.
 It’s better to start small with a strong foundation than to try and do it all at once, which is a total recipe for burnout.